-As romantic as it sounds to make a big leap by buying a house out of state before you move, moving to a different state comes with a whole lot of complications.
+As romantic as it sounds to make a big leap by buying a house out of state, moving to a different state comes with a whole lot of complications — especially if you're selling and buying a house at the same time.
 To make the process easier, let’s look at how to buy a house in a new state or city before officially moving, and some of the factors you need to consider.

-A buyer's agent works with home buyers to find and purchase a home, and some of these agents even specialize in working with out-of-state buyers.
-Because a buyer’s agent has a fiduciary duty to their buyer (meaning they must act in the buyer’s best interest), they’ll do whatever they can to meet your needs during the real estate transaction.
-They can lead your home search, attend open houses on your behalf if you can’t make it, and oversee inspections and negotiations.
+That’s because a buyer’s agent has a fiduciary duty to their buyer (meaning they must act in the buyer’s best interest).
+A good agent will do whatever they can to meet your needs during the real estate transaction — whether you’re there in person or not.
+They can lead your home search, attend open houses on your behalf if you can’t make it, and oversee home inspections and negotiations.

-A relocation expert focuses on what comes next and will ideally make your move as seamless as possible.
+Your agent helps you find and purchase a home, while a relocation expert focuses on what comes next.
 They can help you find a moving company, storage facility, or other services you need when moving.
 They’ll help you plan your trip to your new location or navigate moving a pet across the country.
 You can even hire them to help you oversee the logistics of enrolling your children in a new school or managing home renovations.

-Once you’ve decided what state and city or town you want to move to, do some research on the best neighborhoods to live in.
+Once you’ve decided what state and city or town you want to move to, do some research on the best neighborhoods.
 Take the following factors into consideration when evaluating a neighborhood.

 Taking a look at the Google Maps or Google Street View can give you an idea of what the area surrounding a home is like and how close you would be to the features and attractions (like restaurants or the local library) that matter to you.

 → Should you live in a city or suburb?